UTexas

 SDS 383D.
 Statistical Modeling II.

 SDS 183K.
-Data Analysis Applications.
+Topics in Data Analysis Applications.

 Introduction to the use of statistical or mathematical applications for data analysis.
 Two lecture hours a week for eight weeks.
 Statistics and Data Sciences 183K and Statistics and Scientific Computation 183K may not both be counted unless the topics vary.
 May be repeated for credit when the topics vary.
 Offered on the credit/no credit basis only.
 Prerequisite: Graduate standing.